burrrata/crypto_wars/src/eve_strikes_back.md

 ### Attacks for part 2:

-Overall theme / main takeaway:
+Overall Theme / Main Takeaway:
 - don't roll your own crypto like Alice and Bob did 👍

 Concepts to Cover: